 Biography

 Adger Cowans (b.
-1936) is one of the first African American students to earn a degree in Photography from Ohio University in 1958, and he later furthered his education at the School of Motion Picture Arts and School of Visual Arts in New York City.
-Following his graduation, Cowans obtained a position assisting photographer Gordon Parks at LIFE magazine.
-Cowans later served in the United States Navy in Virginia Beach, Virginia, but continued to work as a photographer.
-Cowans also has a storied career in cinema as a film still photographer on over thirty Hollywood sets, working with directors like Francis Ford Coppola, Sidney Lumet, and Spike Lee.
+1936) is a painter, photographer and filmmaker whose career spans more than six decades.
+Cowans studied photography at Ohio University and became one of the first African American students to graduate the field in 1958.
+He later pursued training at the School of Motion Picture Arts and the School of Visual Arts in New York City.
+His eye for light and composition was sharpened through his early work with Gordon Parks at LIFE magazine and his career as a film still photographer on more than thirty Hollywood productions with directors such as Francis Ford Coppola, Sidney Lumet and Spike Lee.

 Series